HEALTH REGULATIONS

 -

-Malaria is a risk in South Korea.
-Passengers who are travelling to certain areas may need to take anti-malarial medication.
-For further information, please visit Malaria in South Korea.
+Malaria may be a risk in South Korea.
+Passengers travelling to certain areas may need to take anti-malarial medication.
+Consultation with a doctor regarding this medication should be sought prior to travel.
+For further information, please view the malaria prevention information by country.

 - A rabies vaccination is recommended only for passengers working directly with wildlife.